PhD application guidelines

 Your CV should summarise your educational qualifications, and indicate any relevant research experience, internships or work experience.
 The CV should also indicate any publications with web links from where they can be accessed.
 You will be required to submit with your application full degree transcripts showing results for individual subjects for both your Bachelors and Masters (or equivalent) degrees.
 Your application should also be accompanied by at least two reference letters commenting on the applicant’s suitability to undertake research.

 Finding a potential supervisor

-You can suggest in your application 1 or 2 potential supervisors, whose research may interest you.
+You can suggest in your application a number of potential supervisors, whose research may interest you.
 You should look at the research themes page for a brief overview of the research interests of our academic and research staff.

 Please note that we will normally consider your application only after you have formally applied and your application has been received by the Department.
 Therefore we recommend that you should apply prior to contacting academics about research topics.

 Preparing your personal statement

 Your application should be accompanied by a 3-5 page research statement, merged into a single PDF together with the personal statement.
 This should incorporate a brief description of the general research areas and topics that interest you, as this may be used to select suitable academics to whom your application will be circulated.
 Note that this document should not a personal statement on your motivation to pursue a PhD, its main purpose is to discuss the research problems that you wish to investigate.
 Motivation should be discussed in the personal statement.